Pantheon of Heroes

-The Pantheon of Heroes (a.k.a. the Pantheon of Super Heroes) is a 30th-century superhero team based on the Legion of Super-Heroes (the cover for Pantheon's first story was drawn by former Legion artist, Dave Cockrum) and was introduced in Big Bang Comics.
-Pantheon of Heroes first appeared in Big Bang #12, #14 and #18 – the "TimeBomber Saga" guest-starring Erik Larsen's Savage Dragon.
-Mark Lewis, the man responsible for many Big Bang logos, designed a few of the earliest characters, including the Butterfly Queen which appeared slightly later.
+The Pantheon of Heroes (a.k.a. the Pantheon of Super Heroes) is a fictional team of superheroes, based on the Legion of Super-Heroes.
+The Pantheon first appeared in Big Bang Comics #12, with the cover for the first story drawn by former Legion artist Dave Cockrum.
+The Pantheon of Heroes appeared in Big Bang #12, #14 and #18, during the "TimeBomber Saga", guest-starring Erik Larsen's Savage Dragon.
+Big Bang's Mark Lewis designed some of the earliest characters, as well as the Butterfly Queen which appeared slightly later.

 Fictional team history

 The Pantheon is a team in the 30th century, inspired by Ultragirl and based in Ultiman's hometown - Empire City.
 Their headquarters was a space craft and later a citadel.
 Each year, they held auditions for new members.
 They have time traveling technology (first "Time Pills" then "Time Belts"), allowing Ultragirl to join the group.
 She later came to the group via "time cube".